georgealv96/blackjack-game-project/README.md

 This project is your classic blackjack game but one deck at a time.
 I was inspired by my most favorite and the nearest gambling town that I have from home (West Wendover, NV) to create this single-deck version.
-Also, I'm a blackjack fanatic! so I couldn't skip this opportunity to make one myself.
+Also, I'm a blackjack fanatic! so I couldn't skip this opportunity to make one myself for my very first project of this type (a web-based game).

 ## Rules to the game: